-Employers, higher education institutions and other entities (e.g. those responsible for awarding scholarships) require that local and foreign institutions and programmes be recognised.
+Employers, higher education institutions and other entities (e.g. those responsible for awarding scholarships) require that foreign institutions and programmes be recognised.
 The ACTT provides authoritative advice and guidance on the recognition of local and foreign qualifications through Statements on Recognition.
 A Statement on Recognition confirms the status of qualifications from local and foreign institutions/awarding bodies.
-From March 2020, the ACTT began offering its Statement on Recognition service (minimum 10 working days applications) online.
+This service was transitioned to an online service during this reporting period.
+A service quality standard of ten (10) days turnaround time was established.